MiloGodoy/milogodoy/README.md

 ### Hi there 👋

 I m a frontend developer with electronic engineering background.
-I am familiarized and have experience with HTML, CSS, JavaScript, React, Next, Git/Github.
-My focus is to develop high eficient and disruptive solutions.
-I am looking for an oportunity to work with a team where I can share ideas and contribute to build high impact projects.
-I speak english, portuguese and I love to connect with people from other cultures.
-I am an entusiast oI the technology, crypto and music
+I am familiarized and have experience with HTML, CSS, JavaScript, React, APIs, Next, Webpack, Git/Github.

 - 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning React and Node.js